jonaskromer/pichess/docs/roadmap.md

 **Lecture task:** Start each microservice using Docker.
 Then start the entire application using Docker Compose.

-- SBT split is now 14 sub-projects:
+- The Phase-5 SBT split introduced the multi-service skeleton (it has since grown to **31 modules** as later phases added persistence, the bot, the lobby, and the projections — see [architecture.md](architecture.md) for the full map):
   - `domain` (cross JVM/JS), `api` (cross JVM/JS), `rules`, `codec`, `repositoryApi` — libraries (no Docker)
   - `events` — Kafka event ADT + zio-json codecs (new in this phase)
   - `proto` — generated zio-grpc stubs (new in this phase; `coverageEnabled := false` for generated code)
   - `repository` (svc, port 8091) — REST surface for read-side queries; Kafka consumer for the `chess.game-events` topic (write side)
   - `game-service` (svc, gRPC :9000) — authoritative in-memory game state; zio-grpc server; Kafka producer
   - `gateway` (svc, HTTP :8090) — public Tapir REST + SSE + Laminar web-ui static; gRPC client to game-service
-  - `tui` — parser-only library (handleCommand → REST gateway calls is documented future work)
+  - `tui` — terminal client; now runs interactively against the gateway (`make tui`)
   - `webUi` — Laminar/Scala.js single-page app (embedded into gateway resources)
 - The `app` monolith is **deleted**.
 Its responsibilities are split across `gateway` and `gameService`, each running as its own Docker container. `sbt run` at the root no longer works — use `sbt <svc>/run` or `docker compose up`.
 - See [ADR 013](adr/013-deletion-of-app-module-and-sbt-run.md) for the rationale.